yvette-yifei-li/Niche-USNews-Quandl-scraper/README.md

 To further explore the impact of neighbor counties, this project introduces some new features to study the areal (a county and its' neighbor counties) medical and k12 education resource.

+Note: This file is 40+ Mb and it may sometimes run into issues to open it in the git preview.
+Please have it downloaded and open it locally.

 ## Some findings:

 You need to open the .ipynb file to see the dynamic visualization with hover tages